Public Beta

 Clustering can only be defined within an OCA Bundle by declaring Capture Bases.
 Headlines are taken from the respective OCA Label Overlay.

-As an example, the below OCA Bundle defines two clusters, in the display-order “basis” first and second “additional”, with each a H1 headline “Basis Data” and “Additional Data”.
-Cluster “basis” contains the attributes “given_name”, “family_name” and each nationality as a sub-cluster H2 with headline from attribute “country”, while cluster “additional” contains attributes “birthday” and “over_18”.
+As an example, the below OCA Bundle defines two clusters, “base” and “additional”, with each a H1 headline “Basis Data” and “Additional data”.
+Cluster “base” contains the attributes “given_name”, “family_name” and each nationality as a sub-cluster H2 with headline from attribute “country”.
+Cluster “additional” contains attributes “birthday”, “over_18” and the subcluster “address” with H2 headline “Address”.
+Further, subcluster “address” contains itself again a subcluster “billaddress” with H3 headline “Billing address”.

 credential.json: |